“The” does not often give a noun general meaning but it does if the noun is of the right kind

 CHARACTERISTICS OF GENERAL MEANING

 General meaning exists in nouns when they are in timeless statements – statements true of all rather than particular times.
 Nouns with general meaning frequently refer to all instances of what the noun stands for, but fewer than all are also possible, often indicated by words like most and many (see 95.
 Hedging).
-General meaning can even exist in nouns standing for only one thing or idea, such as the sun or the Internet, provided the statements they are in do not refer to a particular time, like this:
+General meaning can even exist in nouns standing for only one thing or idea, such as the sun or the Internet.
+In the following, the sun must be general because the verb action is timeless:

 (c) The sun rises in the east.